Ssergiomc/ExpensesManager_CaCPython_24155G8_Front/README.md

     🟢 **Expenses - Form Validation**: *(ADDED)*
     - Form Validation: There is a validation for name different from empty and also number must be higher than 0.
 If so will display an error message.
-    - Update: Form managed by built-in form detection provided by Netlify this feature simplifies the process of adding and managing forms.
+    - **Update**: Form managed by built-in form detection provided by Netlify this feature simplifies the process of adding and managing forms.
 This eliminates the need for extra API calls or additional JavaScript.
 Once enabled, Netlify's build system automatically parses your HTML at deploy time, so there's no need for you to make an API call or include extra JavaScript on your site.
 The data provided by form is accessible on Netlify and can be exported to CSV.
     - Redirect Success: After Form submission there will be a redirect to a success page that displays a random picture on the background (there are 5).

     🔷 **Dashboard**: *(DISPLAY RANDOM DATA)*